owaliwuligu/COMP90024_A2/README_ansible.md

 https://youtu.be/TJZ4j1viZbE

-## 5. Need to be deleted before the final check:
+## 5. Need to be deleted before the final check

 The Team61 Key locates in /COMP90024_A2/Key directory.

 Need to add this key to ssh for convenient concerns.

 ---